 Mobile phones need to be turned off and out of sight during an interview.
 Interviewers will think that you’re not focused and there’s nothing worse than a phone ringing at the most inappropriate of times!
 If that does happen, apologise immediately to the interviewer and turn it off.

-Body language is everything in an interview, 93% of communication is non-verbal and only 7% being verbal.
-Always be aware of what you’re communicating through your posture and stance.
+Body language is everything in an interview, whether it’s in person or remotely, it’s still crucial.
 Keep your back straight and learn forward slightly to indicate interest.
 Avoid crossing your legs and avoid fidgeting.
 Use your hands as these are natural gestures but use only when necessary or to make a point.
 Always maintain constant eye contact, it shows the interviewer that you’re not intimidated and are actively listening.

 Interviews are a two-way street.
 Asking questions will demonstrate your enthusiasm for the role.
 Try to link questions to something positive about your skill set or experience.
 Your potential employer is finding out about you, so prepare questions to ask your potential employers about the position and company to be sure this it the right job for you.